Statistic Cooperstown New York National

 Cooperstown Racial Demographics & Ethnicity

-The Cooperstown racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Cooperstown is 84.2% White, 4.1% Black or African American, 6.6% Asian, 0.1% American Indian and 0% Native Hawaiian - 2.5% of the population identify as Hispanic or Latino.
-Of all households, 85.4% reported speaking English only, while 2.3% reported speaking Spanish only.
-A total of 14.3% of residents were considered foreign born.
+Understanding the Cooperstown racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Cooperstown, the racial breakdown indicates 84.2% White, 4.1% Black or African American, 6.6% Asian, 0.1% American Indian and 0% Native Hawaiian, with 2.5% of the population identifying as Hispanic or Latino.
+Notably, 85.4% of households reported speaking English only, while 2.3% reported speaking Spanish only.
+Additionally, 14.3% of residents were categorized as foreign-born.

 Cooperstown Population Density